Comrie (crater)

-Comrie is a lunar impact crater situated on the rugged far side of the Moon, beyond the western limb, making it invisible from Earth.
+Comrie is a degraded lunar impact crater situated on the rugged far side of the Moon, beyond the western limb, making it hidden from Earth.
 It is located in a region surrounded by other notable craters, with Ohm to the south-southwest, Shternberg to the southwest, and Parenago to the northeast.

-Comrie is the central member of a unique formation consisting of three connected craters.
-The northern part of Comrie is attached to a slightly smaller crater, sharing a straight rim between them.
-The southern portion of Comrie's rim merges with the northern part of a larger, heavily worn crater.
-This interaction has caused significant erosion, leaving only a portion of Comrie's original rim intact, particularly along its southern extent.
+Comrie is the northern member of a formation consisting of three connected craters.
+The southern part of Comrie is attached to a slightly larger crater, Comrie K, sharing a nearly straight rim between them.
+The southern portion of Comrie K's rim merges with the northern part of a larger, heavily worn crater.
+At what would be the midpoint of Comrie is a low central plateau.
+There are small impacts along the northeast inner wall of Comrie, and a relatively fresh impact along the southwest inner wall.

-Inside the crater, there are several smaller craters.
-One small crater is near the northwest rim, another slightly southwest of the midpoint, and a third along the surviving section of the southwest rim.
-The center of the crater features a low central ridge.
-The eastern half of the interior floor is irregular, but only a few tiny craterlets are present.
-The crater's western half is marked by streaks from the ray system of the nearby Ohm crater, indicating that debris from Ohm's formation has impacted the area.
+This crater is named after New Zealand and British astronomer Leslie J. Comrie (1893–1950).
+Its designation was officially adopted by the International Astronomical Union in 1970.